 Home preparation is one of the amazing things about coffee.
-If you drink coffee at home, you’re probably doing at least a little work, like grinding beans or pouring hot water.
-And this sets it apart from things like specialty cacao, beer, and wine.
+If you drink it at home, you’re probably doing a little work, like grinding beans or pouring water.
+This sets it apart from things like specialty cacao, beer, and wine.
+However, there’s more science and technique involved in making coffee than you might expect, especially when it comes to coffee extraction.

 We’ll also look at simple ways to make your coffee taste better, like agitation/the coffee bloom and pulse pours.